centreon/centreon-collect/gorgone/docs/modules/centreon/statistics.md

 ## Description

-This module aims to deal with statistics collection of Centreon Engine and Broker.
-It require action module to be configured on each poller and on the central.
+This module aims to manage the collection of Centreon Engine and Broker statistics.
+It requires the configuration of an action module on each poller and on the central.

 ## Configuration